Australian soccer clubs in continental competitions

 Records of the Australian A-League Men clubs in continental club football competitions organised by the Asian Football Confederation.
 The Western Sydney Wanderers and Central Coast Mariners are the only Australian sides to have won an AFC competition, having won the AFC Champions League and AFC Cup respectively.
-While Adelaide United are the only other Australian side to have made a final.
+Adelaide United are the only other Australian side to have made a final.
 Melbourne Victory have the most tournament appearances in the AFC Champions League of any Australian club, with 9 appearances, and the most matches played of any Australian club, with 54 matches played.

 Australia is the only nation in the AFC to have had clubs win both the AFC Champions League and AFC Cup.

 Overview (men)

 AFC allocation

 Since 2007, Australian clubs have participated in the AFC Champions League.
 There have been a different number of teams qualifying for the group stage and the play-off stage during this time.
 For several years, the AFC ruled that the A-League did not meet the criteria for full participation in the tournament, including the lack of promotion and relegation within a tiered league system was a major reason, and that the A-league was not run as a separate entity to the FFA.

 With the new format for the competition, and based on the yearly AFC club competitions ranking, Australia has one entrant to the League stage of the AFC Champions League Elite and one entrant to the Group stage of the AFC Champions League Two.